tw-in-js/twind/README.md

 <details><summary>🚅 Faster than all popular CSS-in-JS libraries</summary>

 Given the limited grammar that the compiler has to support there is a much higher chance of finding a rule and its variant in the cache.
-Because of this along with some other specialist optimizations we are able to compile and inject CSS [faster than all the popular](#benchmarks) CSS-in-JS solutions.
+Because of this along with some other specialist optimizations we are able to compile and inject CSS [faster than most](#benchmarks) CSS-in-JS solutions.

 </details>